+Asking ‘is Belize a safe place to visit is one question, but it’s another thing to wonder is Belize a safe place to live?
 There are quite a few things that make Belize a safe place to live.
 If you’re thinking of making the move there – congratulations.
 We’d say go for it!

 That’s not to say that it doesn’t come without its own unique challenges.
 Theft and burglary are quite common, so you’re going to want to stay somewhere with good security.
 Go with a good real estate agency, or somewhere that’s been recommended by other expats.
 Do your research, basically.

 With this in mind, you’ll have to get used to keeping everything locked at all times and never showing any valuables – ever.
 Don’t advertise your home as somewhere that’s littered with potential booty!